 Talent suspending cells in the medium.

 Using forceps, place one fibronectin-coated scaffold per well in a non-TC 24-well plate [1].
 Cover each scaffold with 25-microliter droplets of the cell suspension, making sure not to let the suspension flow away from the scaffold [2].
 Videographer: This step is important!
+(3.3.1 and 3.3.2 together).

 Talent placing a scaffold in a well.

-Talent adding cell suspension to a scaffold.
+Talent placing a scaffold in a well and adding cell suspension to a scaffold.

 Put the lid on the plate and place it in an incubator at 37 degrees Celsius, 5% carbon dioxide, and 100% humidity for 60 to 90 minutes [1].